-WPPI Energy will provide grants of up to $100,000 to non-profit organizations for selected renewable energy projects that help lower energy costs and promote a commitment to the environment.
+WPPI Energy will provide grants of up to $100,000 to non-profit organizations for selected cost-effective renewable energy projects that help lower energy costs and promote a commitment to the environment.
 The program is open to customer-sited renewable projects interconnected to the distribution systems of member utilities.

 Project grant awards plus any other Federal or State incentives shall not exceed 50% of the total installed costs.

 Open to 501(c)(3) IRS qualified entities, nonprofit schools, colleges, universities or other higher learning institutes and units of government receiving electric service from a WPPI Energy member utility.

 Eligible customers may “bid” for the required incentive award needed to implement their renewable energy project and meet their company ﬁnancial hurdles.

 Projects must be located at and owned by the nonprofit entity for the duration of the project life.

 Projects must be interconnected to the member utility distribution system and meet all regulatory or utility requirements for interconnection.

 Projects must generate electricity.
 Examples include solar PV, wind turbine generation, microturbine burning waste methane to generate electricity.

 Bid applications must be submitted with a site assessment and two cost proposals.
 The site assessment must be performed by an assessor holding an appropriate MREA Site Assessment Certificate or a NABCEP Certified Technical Sales or Installation professional, or Professional Engineer (PE) or evidence of equivalent experience.